hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 $$H\left( f_x, f_y\right) = P(-\lambda z x, -\lambda z y) $$

-When I saw this derived[^3], I thought "holy shit."
+When I saw this derived[^3], I thought "holy (expletive)."
 If you just want to only pass high frequency spatial content (read: edges), then all that's required it to not let light through the center of the lens.